As America Waits Out An Uncertain Election, Much Of The World Sees Chaos

 "In an international system in which a confrontation is crystallizing between the U.S. and authoritarian powers, beginning with China (with Russia tagging along), a weakening of democracy in America, perhaps even more so than the policies of President Trump, would represent a blow to democratic Europe."

-Israel, where Prime Minister Benjamin Netanyahu has enjoyed close ties with the president and where Trump gets high marks from many for controversial decision to move the U.S. embassy to Jerusalem, the incoming U.S. ambassador, Gilad Erdan, stressed that Israel will work with whomever occupies the White House.
+In Israel, where Prime Minister Benjamin Netanyahu has enjoyed close ties with the president and where Trump gets high marks for the controversial decision to move the U.S. Embassy to Jerusalem, the incoming ambassador to the U.S., Gilad Erdan, stressed that his country will work with whomever occupies the White House.

-Asked if he owned a store in the U.S. whether he would board as a precaution against possible post-election violence, he said he probably would.
+Asked if he owned a store in the U.S. whether he would board it up as a precaution against possible post-election violence, he said he probably would.

 Israeli daily Yediot Ahronot printed its cover page with two headlines.
 Right side up it says "Mr. President" with Trump's photo.
-Flip the cover page upside down and it says "Mr. President" with Biden's photo.
+Flip the cover page upside down, and it says "Mr. President" with Joe Biden's photo.

-An editorial in Canada's Globe and Mail called the U.S. election a "referendum on America's soul" and said the stalled results left open "two possibilities, neither of them ideal."
+An editorial in Canada's The Globe and Mail called the U.S. election a "referendum on America's soul" and said the stalled results left open "two possibilities, neither of them ideal."

 "The first is that Mr. Trump is on the verge of re-election.
-The second is that the decision as to who has won could come down to mail-in ballots... which are likely to lean to the Democratic Party, and which in these states are not legally counted until after election day," the newspaper's editorial board wrote.
+The second is that the decision as to who has won could come down to mail-in ballots ... which are likely to lean to the Democratic Party, and which in these states are not legally counted until after [Election Day]," the newspaper's editorial board wrote.
 "That gives Mr. Trump every incentive to try to delegitimize the entirely legitimate counting of those ballots.
 He began a campaign to do so months ago."

-Vladimir Zhirinovsky, leader of the nationalist opposition Liberal Democratic Party of Russia, predicted that despite Biden's likely win of the popular vote, Trump "will still emerge the winner because he's done more for Americans than any president before him."
+In Russia, Vladimir Zhirinovsky, leader of the nationalist opposition Liberal Democratic Party of Russia, predicted that despite Biden's likely win of the popular vote, Trump "will still emerge the winner because he's done more for Americans than any president before him."

 "People are tired of anarchy throughout the country," he said, comparing the situation in America to the "pogroms, looting and violence" in Russia's past.

-The chairman of Russia's upper-house Federation Council's Committee on Foreign Affairs, Konstantin Kosachev, alluded to U.S. intelligence claims that both Trump and the Kremlin have denied of Russian interference in American presidential elections.
+The chairman of Russia's upper house Federation Council's Committee on Foreign Affairs, Konstantin Kosachev, alluded to U.S. intelligence claims that both Trump and the Kremlin have denied of Russian interference in American presidential elections.
 He said such claims were "never convincingly proven but enough to permanently attack [Trump]," adding that Moscow "benefits from any certainty in which the losers won't need to resort to [claims of] foreign interference."

-In China, which has been a Trump administration target both over trade and for Beijing's handling of the coronavirus pandemic, officials are taking a wait-and-see approach and news outlets are being told not to write about the impasse.
+In China, which has been a Trump administration target both over trade and for Beijing's handling of the coronavirus pandemic, officials are taking a wait-and-see approach, and news outlets are being told not to write about the impasse.
 Instead, top trending items on social media Wednesday included "U.S. backs out of Paris agreement."
 China's foreign ministry said: "The U.S. election is a domestic affair; China has no position."

 Even so, the official Global Times suggested late Tuesday that the bitterly fought election pointed to a broader U.S. decline: "The US has to some extent degraded," it said.
 "In recent years, the US has ignored rules of the international community.
 Everything has been oriented toward maximizing American interests.
 Egoism has flooded both internally and externally."

-Japan's Chief Cabinet Secretary Katsunobu Kato expressed reserve and caution, remaining tight-lipped when asked at a news conference when Prime Minister Yoshihide Suga might send a congratulatory message to the winner: "The Japanese government will continue to monitor the outcome and its potential implications with keen interest," he said.
+Japan's chief Cabinet secretary, Katsunobu Kato, expressed reserve and caution, remaining tight-lipped when asked at a news conference when Prime Minister Yoshihide Suga might send a congratulatory message to the winner: "The Japanese government will continue to monitor the outcome and its potential implications with keen interest," he said.

-South Korea, meanwhile, is also keeping a close watch on the election, the outcome of which could impact the all-important military alliance with the U.S. as well as Washington's ties with North Korea.
-The Foreign Ministry has organized a task force to plan Seoul's response to the outcome of the US vote.
+South Korea, meanwhile, is also keeping a close watch on the election, the outcome of which could affect the all-important military alliance with the U.S. as well as Washington's ties with North Korea.
+The Foreign Ministry has organized a task force to plan Seoul's response to the outcome of the U.S. vote.

-"There is high possibility that the result of U.S. presidential election will be the beginning of a new political situation" on the Korean Peninsula, Minister of Unification Lee In-young said on Wednesday.
+"There is high possibility that the result of [the] U.S. presidential election will be the beginning of a new political situation" on the Korean Peninsula, Minister of Unification Lee In-young said Wednesday.

-In a "special contribution" to the South's Yonhap News Agency, Joe Biden pledged to strengthen the U.S.-South Korean alliance, "rather than extorting Seoul with reckless threats to remove our troops," in a reference to Trump's attempts to compel Seoul to pay more for the cost of stationing U.S. troops in South Korea.
+In a "special contribution" to the South's Yonhap News Agency, Biden pledged to strengthen the U.S.-South Korean alliance "rather than extorting Seoul with reckless threats to remove our troops," a reference to Trump's attempts to compel Seoul to pay more for the cost of stationing U.S. troops in South Korea.

 In the world's largest democracy, India, where Trump has described Hindu-nationalist Prime Minister Narendra Modi as a "friend," one commentator expressed astonishment that Americans were so impatient for results.
-In India, elections outcomes frequently take days or weeks to determine due to the huge number of ballots and the country's vast geography.
+In India, election outcomes frequently take days or weeks to determine due to the huge number of ballots and the country's vast geography.

-"Democracy, unlike candy, does not come out of a vending machine delivering instant gratification," said Indian radio commentator Sandip Roy.
+"Democracy, unlike candy, does not come out of a vending machine delivering instant gratification," Indian radio commentator Sandip Roy said.
 "And that's a good thing."

 An analysis in Australia's Sydney Morning Herald said the U.S. president's push to stop the vote count "has sought to undermine the democracy he leads and disenfranchise millions of his fellow citizens."

-NPR international correspondents Daniel Estrin, Emily Feng, Lauren Frayer, Anthony Kuhn and Lucian Kim and Frank Langfitt contributed to this report.
+NPR international correspondents Daniel Estrin, Emily Feng, Lauren Frayer, Anthony Kuhn and Lucian Kim and Frank Langfitt and Rob Schmitz contributed to this report.